 The History Of Caprera

-Historically, Caprera is well known for being the last abode of Giuseppe Garibaldi, one of the most important figures for the Unification of Italy, when the country was divided in several small states.
+Historically, Caprera is famous for being the last abode of Giuseppe Garibaldi, one of the most important figures for the Unification of Italy, when the country was divided in several small states.

 Known as “the hero of the two worlds” Garibaldi was a resistance fighter, a poet, a patriot and a born leader.
 In the 19th century, Garibaldi fought against the Empire of Brazil and alongside Uruguay in their war against Argentina.
 Back in Italy, Garibaldi battled the Austrian Empire for the Italian independence.